 - Probiotics - Lactobacillus milks, active culture yogurts, and probiotic supplements are emerging as a good thing, although definitive studies are still pending, and it's not at all clear that they treat colds.
 They may be effective at preventing colds, allergies, and diarrhea, with a host of other potential benefits.

 - Andrographis (Kan Jang) - Herbal remedy that's all the rage in Scandinavia.
 Some smaller studies showing benefit in colds and flu.
 Promising, but larger studies may sink this ship as well.

 - Umcka drops - Ancient Zulu Homeopathic Geranium-ness.
 Germans love this stuff, available here through Nature's Way.
-Some promise for sinus, throat, and bronchial infections.
-Who knows, really?
-If you enjoy taking the latest natural remedies, give it a try.
+Some promise for sinus, throat, and bronchial infections, large high-quality studies are lacking, so who knows, really?
+If you enjoy taking the latest natural sounding probable placebos, give it a try.

 - The Stuff That Teacher Invented Who Never Ever Got Another Cold (Airborne) - It was on Oprah, so it must work.
 This contains Lonicera, Forsythia, Schizonepeta, Ginger, Chinese Vitex, Isatis Root, Echinacea, along with vitamins, zinc and magnesium.
 Phew.
 Feels a bit faddish to me, with a few too many ingredients.

 - Whiskey - Dr. Osler's preferred cold remedy: "hang your hat on the bedpost, get into bed, start drinking whisky.
 When you see two hats stop!"
 Not an option for the kids, but what you do with the colds they give us is entirely up to you.